ProFormA/proformaxml/Whitepaper.md

 ##### Explanations

 Using the included-task-file element, a task may be attached to a submission ZIP archive as an XML file using the attached-xml-file element.
+If required, a bare XML task document may be embedded into the submission XML document as Base64 content using the embedded-xml-file element, which does not require stripping the task's XML document off its leading XML declaration (as opposed to adding the task as a regular [XML element](#721-the-task-element)).

 Alternatively, a task may be attached to a submission ZIP archive as a ZIP file using the attached-zip-file element.
 In both cases the task XML or ZIP file must be stored in the "/task" folder of the submission ZIP file.
 The path to the attached XML or ZIP task file is specified relative to the "/task" folder of the submission ZIP archive.

-Furthermore, a task ZIP may be encoded to Base64 and embedded into the submission's XML document.
+Furthermore, a task ZIP may be encoded to Base64 and embedded into the submission XML document.
 This is useful when submission documents are transferred as bare XML files rather than ZIP files between participating systems.

 The included-task-file has the following attributes: